FX (Canadian TV channel): Programming

+Programming acquired from FX Networks

-As part of the agreement between Rogers Media and FX Networks, any new original series produced for the flagship FX channel in the United States by its co-owned studios, FXP and 20th Television, will air on FX Canada.
-This also included series commissioned for the FX on Hulu hub launched in 2020, such as Devs and Mrs. America, as the Hulu streaming service is not available in Canada.
-Since February 23, 2021 with the launch of the Star hub on Disney+, all FX on Hulu original series not previously announced as airing on FX Canada, starting with American Horror Stories and Reservation Dogs, will instead air on Disney+ via Star.
+As part of the agreement between Rogers Media and FX Networks, any new original series produced for the flagship FX channel in the U.S. by its co-owned studios (FXP and 20th Television) will air on FX Canada.
 This means that while the channel airs most programming from FX, it does not carry all original series that premiered prior to 2011.

 For example, It's Always Sunny in Philadelphia didn't air on the channel until mid-2013, and FX Canada only had second window rights to Sons of Anarchy, as premiere rights to each season had been previously sold to Super Channel.
-It also did not carry certain series produced by other studios, such as Anger Management (produced by Lionsgate) or Justified (primarily produced by Sony Pictures Television).
-In most of these cases, broadcast rights were purchased by other Canadian broadcasters.
-As of 2021, the two in-production FX or FXX original series not airing on the Canadian equivalents of those channels are animated series Archer, which was acquired by Corus Entertainment (for broadcast on its Teletoon at Night block and, later, Adult Swim), and The New York Times Presents, which is distributed separately by Red Arrow Studios and eventually became available in Canada on Crave.
-Cake has not aired on the FXX Canada linear channel, but past seasons have since become available on demand on FXNow Canada, as well as on Disney+ in Canada.
+The channel also didn't carry certain series produced by third-party studios; such as Anger Management (produced by Lionsgate), Justified (primarily produced by Sony Pictures Television), Archer, and The New York Times Presents (which is distributed separately by Red Arrow Studios) In most of these cases, the rights were purchased by other Canadian broadcasters.

-In addition to FX programming, the channel airs off-network repeats of various sitcoms, as well as repeats of Citytv and CBC original programs to fulfill Canadian content requirements.
+FX Canada has carried series commissioned for the FX on Hulu hub launched in 2020 (such as Devs and Mrs. America), as the Hulu streaming service isn't available in Canada.
+With the February 23, 2021 launch of the Star hub on Disney+, which is available in Canada, all of FX's Hulu series unannounced for broadcast on FX Canada (such as American Horror Stories and Reservation Dogs) has instead aired on Disney+.
+Since December 2021, past seasons of all FX Network programming became available on Disney+ in Canada.

+Other programming

-Additionally, FX Canada serves as an overflow channel for Sportsnet; its license dictates that it can air up to 10% sports programming.
+FX Canada has served as an overflow channel for Sportsnet; its license dictates that it can air up to 10% sports programming.
 During the 2013 Major League Baseball season, FX Canada aired six pre-season Toronto Blue Jays games.
 The channel was made available as a free preview to providers during this period as well.
 During the 2014–15 season, FX Canada occasionally aired NHL games on Saturday nights as part of Rogers' Hockey Night in Canada.
-They primarily simulcasted all-U.S. matchups from American regional sports networks.
+They primarily simulcasted all-U.S. matchups from U.S. regional sports networks.
+During the Stanley Cup Playoffs, FX occasionally airs early round games involving two U.S. teams.

-Since December 2021, past seasons of all FX, FXX, and FX on Hulu original programming, such as American Horror Story, Mayans M.C., among others became available on Disney+ in Canada.
+In addition to other acquired or syndicated programming, FX Canada also airs off-network repeats of various Citytv and CBC original programs during the weekday morning graveyard slot to fulfill Canadian content requirements.